-1. Cash Salary
+a.
+Cash Salary

-For 11 of the 25 Covered Employees, including five of the 13 employees new to the Covered Employee group, the Company proposed raising cash salaries.
+For 12 of the 23 Covered Employees, including three of the nine employees new to the Covered Employee group, the Company proposed raising cash salaries.

-2. Stock Salary
+b.
+Stock Salary

-GM proposed that Covered Employees receive substantial stock salary for 2011.
+GM proposed that Covered Employees receive substantial stock salary for 2012.
 As required by the Rule, these stock units would be fully vested upon grant.

-3. Annual Long-Term Incentive Awards
+c.
+Annual Long-Term Incentive Awards

-GM proposed that all but four Covered Employees would receive annual long-term incentive awards, representing 18.9% of aggregate compensation for the top 25.
-These employees would be eligible to receive awards representing up to one third of their total 2011 compensation, payable in long-term restricted stock units that generally would vest only if the Covered Employee remains employed by the Company on the third anniversary of the grant date.
+GM proposed that all but four Covered Employees would receive annual long-term incentive awards.
+These employees would be eligible to receive awards representing up to one third of their total 2012 compensation, payable in long-term restricted stock units that generally would vest only if the Covered Employee remains employed by the Company on the third anniversary of the grant date.
 As required by the Rule, these awards would be paid only in 25% installments for each 25% of GM's TARP obligations that are repaid.

-4. "Other" Compensation and Perquisites
+d.
+"Other" Compensation and Perquisites